reptilex/tesla-style-solar-power-card/README.md

 ## Installation
-!The newest version only works with the newest version of home assistant!!

 1. Add the card js file from the repo under your home assistant config in the www folder (create one if you don't have it yet).
 2. Add a resource under lovelace (you have to enable advanced Mode in your user profile to see the resource tab([see here for this card](https://github.com/reptilex/tesla-style-solar-power-card/blob/master/add-card-resource.png)).